trinodb/trino.io/_posts/2023-11-22-trino-summit-2023-nears-lineup.md

 broken, and creating an automated test framework that can validate the performance of each new Trino release before it deploys to users.

-## EA: Migrating 120 million HMS metadata records to AWS Glue without customer impact
+## EA: Migrating 120 million HMS metadata records without customer impact

 Migrating production databases is a scary task no matter who you are.
 It's scarier when you're talking about 600+ databases, 35,000+ tables, and over 120